casualcore/casual/make/readme.md

 ## Objectives
 * To make a simple and easy to understand layer on top of make.
-* To use python as language to describe what actions to take in the build process ( i.e. Compile, Link etc)
+* To use python as the language to describe what actions to take in the build process ( i.e. Compile, Link etc)